-A debt management plan is a relationship that you establish with a counseling agency who might be able to negotiate a lower payment or lower interest rate to your creditors.
-In exchange, you pay the agency, who then pays the creditors directly.
-All this is done for a nominal set up fee, as well as a monthly fee to continue the plan, which usually lasts from 36-60 months.
+A debt management plan is a relationship that you establish with a counseling agency that might be able to negotiate a lower payment or lower interest rate to your creditors.
+In exchange, you pay the agency, which then pays the creditors directly.
+All this is done for a nominal setup fee, as well as a monthly fee to continue the plan, which usually lasts from 36-60 months.

 Debt management plans sound good on paper.
 You make one payment, and the company doles out the payments to each of your loans.
-You no longer have to worry about budgeting for multiple payments on different dates, you don’t have to worry about late payments.
-You might even have your total payments amounts lowered.
+You no longer have to worry about budgeting for multiple payments on different dates and you don’t have to worry about late payments.
+You might even have your total payment amounts lowered.
 Problem solved.
 Right?

 Unfortunately, probably not.